 A business line of credit can provide flexible financing for businesses that need access to cash on an ongoing basis, which can be a helpful way to manage cash flow or cover unexpected expenses.
 You only pay interest on the amount you draw, and the revolving term allows you to reuse the financing once you’ve repaid, unlike term loan options.

 The time it takes to secure a business line of credit depends on the lender you’re dealing with.
-Typically, banks and credit unions have longer application and underwriting processes than alternative lenders, making the latter a better option for anyone who needs fast financing.
+Typically, banks and credit unions have longer application and underwriting processes than alternative lenders, making the letter a better option for anyone who needs fast financing.
 For example, it could take weeks or months to secure a line of credit from a bank, whereas it might only take a day with an alternative lender.
-If you’re looking to streamline your search for business lines of credit, team up with the experts at National, and let our team do the heavy lifting for you.
+If you’re looking to streamline your search for business lines of credit, team up with the experts at National Business Capital and let our team do the heavy lifting for you.